Community Guide · Lane County, Oregon

 Build Volunteer & Community Capacity

-The cancelled EPA grant included training for both medical and non-medical volunteers to respond to climate emergencies.
-SVdP and Egan Warming Centers emphasize the urgent need for community volunteers and donations to sustain programs facing major state and federal budget cuts.
+The cancelled EPA grant included training for both medical and non-medical volunteers.
+SVdP and Egan Warming Centers emphasize the urgent need for volunteers and donations.

 Increase Tree Canopy & Green Infrastructure